 Bradley Wiggins made cycling history when he was the first Briton to win the Tour de France in 2012.
 His Wiggins kids bike range, was launched at Halfords in July 2016.
 The road bikes are all named Rouen after one of his stage wins, with the 540c being the smallest road bike in the range.

-The Wiggins Rouen 540c is one of the cheapest 24" kids road bikes available, whilst still retaining a light weight (8.7kg) and quality components.
+The Wiggins Rouen 540c used to be one of the cheapest 24" kids road bikes available, whilst still retaining a lightweight (8.7kg) and quality components.

 The Wiggins Rouen 540c has some design features such as the reverse curve front forks and Wiggins distinctive 'mod' target logo, which we think will appeal to young road cyclists looking to emulate their hero.

 BUY NEW: This bike has now been discontinued in store, but I've spotted that they're selling a few remaining bikes via Ebay for the ridiculously cheap price of £120.